-Next up are people who snap you for money to meet up.
+Next up are people who snap at you for money to meet up.
 Maybe they need cab money or cash to fix their cars.
-Of course, it’s the only way that they’ll be able to come face to face with you, and you’ve been sharing nude pics for months.
+Of course, it’s the only way that they’ll be able to come face-to-face with you, and you’ve been sharing nude pics for months.

 Other people like to lie about where they live.
 They’ll say that they’re close by, but they can really be anywhere in the world.

 Snapchat never restricts itself to certain countries, and no one needs to be honest when they fill out their information.
 The person who’s talking to you could be on the other side of the globe with no intention of ever getting on a plane.

 Seriously, even baby Drake knows the deal.
 Of course, there’s never going to be any shortage of fake users on Snapchat.
 For every real person on it, there are probably two fakes.